smart-data-models/dataModel.Environment/TrafficEnvironmentImpact/doc/spec_ES.md

                 type: string
             description: 'Relationship.
 Unique identifier of the entity TrafficObserved with the averageVehicleSpeed, averageOccupancy and intensity'
           vehicleClass:
-            description: 'Property. enumeration of the vehicle classes'
+            description: 'Property.
+Enumeration of the vehicle classes'
             type: string
         type: object
       type: array
+      x-ngsi:
+        type: Property
     type:
-      description: 'NGSI type. it has to be TrafficEnvironmentImpact'
+      description: 'NGSI type.
+It has to be TrafficEnvironmentImpact'
       enum:
         - TrafficEnvironmentImpact
       type: string